Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the above example, the index *i* is that of the first object not treated in the Map.
 When *i* reaches the same size as the Map this means that everything has been treated.
-The treatment consists of inserting in the Map all the sub-objects, if they are not yet in the Map, they are inserted with an index greater than *i*.
+The treatment consists in inserting in the Map all the sub-objects, if they are not yet in the Map, they are inserted with an index greater than *i*.

 **Note** that the objects are inserted with a local reference set to the identity and a FORWARD orientation.
 Only the underlying TShape is of great interest.

-**Example **
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
   //Create an array to store the copies.
   TopTools_Array1OfShapetheCopies(1,theMap.Extent());